*Marbury FFA Chapter*

 14. ENVIRONMENTAL SCIENCE AND NATURAL RESOURCES MANAGEMENT-_____

-First Place $200.00, certificate, plaque, and chapter banner
+Place $200.00, certificate, plaque, and chapter banner

 Second Place 150.00 and chapter banner